 We have a fantastic team of dedicated staff in Year 2.
-Our team includes 4 class teachers, and 3 TA’s to support children in class.
+Our team includes four class teachers and three teaching assistants:

 We will all work tirelessly to be the best that we can be for your children.